PaperFanz/laser/readme.md

 ## Building from Source

-Please read the notice below explaining what has and has not yet been completed.
-If you would like to try out the parts that have been completed, here are the steps to building on Mac, Linux, or MINGW:
+If you would like to give `laser` a try, here are the instructions for building on Mac, Linux, or Windows Subsystem Linux.
+Mac users must have `xcode` installed, and Linux users must have `build-essential` installed.
+Open a terminal, and execute the following commands:

 1. Clone this repository: `git clone https://github.com/PaperFanz/laser.git`
-2. `cd laser/src`
+2. Go to the `src` directory: `cd laser/src`
-3. `make`
+3. Build the project using the included Makefile: `make`
-4. `sudo make install` (if you want to use it without selecting the directory and using ./laser)
+4. `sudo make install` (if you want to use `laser` without selecting the directory and using ./laser)

+This last step might not work for Mac users, but Linux users (including Windows Subsystem Linux) should have no issues.
+Alternatively, you may choose to manually copy the compiled binary to your `bin` directory of choice.

 ## Notice